ferreum/mpv-skipsilence/README.md

 Based on the script https://gist.github.com/bitingsock/e8a56446ad9c1ed92d872aeb38edf124

-This is similar to the NewPipe app's built-in "Fast-forward during silence" feature.
+This is inspired by the NewPipe app's built-in "Fast-forward during silence" feature.

 > Note: In mpv version 0.36 and below, the `scaletempo2` filter (default since